Eukaryotic DNA Replication Mechanism:

-In yeast certain proteins like OBFs (Origin Binding Factors) or origin recognition complex (ORC) bind to ORE (Origin Recognition Elements) region, they act as positional factors, that facilitates the binding of other factors to induce melting of the DNA in that region, which is A/T rich region (DUE).
+In yeast, certain proteins like OBFs (Origin Binding Factors) or origin recognition complex (ORC), six subunits ORC1-PRC6, bind to ORE (Origin Recognition Elements) sequences, they act as positional factors, that facilitates the binding of other factors to induce melting of the DNA in that region, which takes place at A/T rich region (DUE).
+ORC1 and ORC5 interact with ATPs.
 The binding of accessory factors or auxiliary factors to AUX-I AUX-II regions can further facilitate or augment melting of the DNA.

-In yeast CD6 and Cdt1 activate MCM to load on to the ORC (hexamer), which is already bound to origin site.
+In yeast Cdc6 and Cdt1 activate MCM (Mini Chromosome Maintenance) factors to load on to the ORC (hexamer), which is already bound to origin site.
 Yeast, autonomously replicating plasmid origin site, has been very well elucidated.

 The role of Ctf4 in promoting replication fork stability